 Britt Moore, Head Men's Basketball Coach

 Britt Moore’s collegiate playing career began at Elizabethtown College.
 Now in the coaching profession, his journey is coming full circle.
-Moore was named the 12th head coach in Blue Jays men’s basketball history on Monday, May 8, 2017.
+Moore was named the 12th head coach in Blue Jays men’s basketball history and concluded his second season with the program in 2018-19.

-Moore spent the past six seasons as the head coach at the University of Pittsburgh-Bradford, taking his Panther teams to the Allegheny Mountain Collegiate Conference (AMCC) Tournament each season.
+Before taking the head coaching position at Elizabethtown, Moore spent six seasons as the head coach at the University of Pittsburgh-Bradford, taking his Panther teams to the Allegheny Mountain Collegiate Conference (AMCC) Tournament each season.

 Pitt-Bradford averaged 13 wins per season under Moore and advanced to the AMCC semifinals in 2013 and 2016.